-In view of the income paths illustrated above, it should be apparent that college-educated consumers would optimally do relatively more saving (and borrowing), compared to the less-educated.
+In view of the income paths illustrated above, it should be apparent that college-educated consumers would optimally do relatively more saving, compared to the less-educated.
 In turn, this could make the better-educated group more interested in a technology that enhanced returns on resources transferred across periods, compared to their less-educated peers.
 Table 1 shows the fraction of PSID respondents holding stocks, mutual funds, bonds, and/or individual retirement accounts (IRAs), by age and education.
-We denote these products as relatively "sophisticated," compared to having only a bank account (or no saving at all).12
+We denote these products as relatively "sophisticated," compared to having only a bank account (or no savings at all).